yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 -  SQL Server: There are two approaches for extending the SQL Server infrastructure to the secondary region.

-   -  Additional SQL Server VMs can be provisioned, and configured as asynchronous replicas in the same AlwaysOn availability group as the primary site.
+   -  Additional SQL Server VMs can be provisioned, and configured as asynchronous replicas in the same Always On availability group as the primary site.
 During failover, a 'forced failover' will promote one of these secondary servers to primary, and the other server should be reconfigured to replicate synchronously from this new primary.
-   -  Alternatively, SQL Server VMs in the secondary site can be configured as a second AlwaysOn Availability Group, with synchronous replication between servers in the secondary site and asynchronous replication between primary and secondary sites (this is known as a 'distributed Availability Group').
+   -  Alternatively, SQL Server VMs in the secondary site can be configured as a second Always On Availability Group, with synchronous replication between servers in the secondary site and asynchronous replication between primary and secondary sites (this is known as a 'distributed Availability Group').
 This is more complicated to set up.

 -  Domain Controller VMs: A pair of domain controller VMs should be provisioned into availability zones in the secondary site, replicating the set up in the primary site.
 These are required in the event of a failover, and should be kept running rather than only being provisioned in the event of a failover, so they are always up-to-date.